 Stuart is the first point of contact in his firm for any technical matters in all aspects of County Court and Insolvency litigation, together with the effective use of enforcement action.

 His in-depth knowledge and years of experience in dealing with complex instructions means that Stuart is expert on the recovery of Director’s Loans, Transactions at Undervalue, Preferences, Void Dispositions and Unlawful Dividends on behalf of Insolvency Practitioners.
-He also supports our Insurance team with complex issues of recovery involving subrogated motor insurance claims.
+He also supports his Insurance team with complex issues of recovery involving subrogated motor insurance claims.

-In his role as Technical Director he provides training and updates on current legal practice and forthcoming changes to the Civil Procedure Rules or other relevant legislation, which affects the firm’s debt recovery practice.
+In his role as Technical Director he provides training and updates on current legal practice and forthcoming changes to the Civil Procedure Rules or other relevant legislation, which affects his firm’s debt recovery practice.
 He also reviews legislative developments which may impact clients’ specific areas of business.

 Heather Keates FCILEX – Leasehold and Commonhold

 Heather has been a successful conveyancer for over 30 years dealing extensively (both personally and in a supervisory role) with all aspects of residential conveyancing.
 Having worked in three solicitors’ practices between 1988 and 1998 (in Cambridgeshire and Lincoln's Inn, London) Heather joined Pirie Palmann in 1998 and is now an Associate Director and Head of Risk and Compliance at Simply Conveyancing.
 She is skilled in drafting legal charges, deeds of easement, options and overage agreements, and has dealt with many successful Land Registry applications for adverse possession and for rectification of title issues.
 Heather is also well versed in s42 lease extensions and enfranchisement.

 At present, Heather supervises a Title Lawyer Team and provides specialist technical support to her firm’s conveyancers on the complex aspects of conveyancing.
 She has created a very successful training course for Team Leaders and Title Checkers (including Law Graduates) covering both the practical and complex elements of residential conveyancing.